danielfvm/Patstrap/README.md

 ## Contribute
-I am grateful for any help, so if you like this project and want to help make it better feel free to make a [pull request](https://github.com/danielfvm/Patstrap/pulls), share your opinions, ideas or problems in `issues`.
+I am grateful for any help, so if you like this project and want to help make it better feel free to make a [pull request](https://github.com/danielfvm/Patstrap/pulls), share your opinions, ideas or problems in [issues](https://github.com/danielfvm/Patstrap/issues).
 If you want to help but have no idea what needs to be done, here some general details:

 ### Goals
 * Designing a hardware that is cheap and easy for others to replicate.
 * Electronic components should idealy be available on stores like amazon.
-* Documenting every step necessary to reproduce hardware / software.
+* Documenting every step necessary to build the hardware and setup the software.

 ### TODO's and Issues
 * Design casing for ESP